Jane Pegel: Sailing history

 In the summer, Pegel races in the M-16 Scow class at the Lake Geneva Yacht Club where she has also been involved in the junior program as an instructor and as President of the board of directors.
 In 1957 and again in 1964, Pegel won the Mrs. Charles Francis Adams Trophy, the United States' Women's Sailing Championship.
 She won the United States' Women's Singlehanded championship, the Allegra Knapp Mertz trophy, in 1974 and was named US Sailor of the Year three times (1964, 1971, 1972).
-She has also raced, and won championships, in the X Class, C Scow, M Scow and DN Ice boat classes.
+She also raced, and won championships, in the X Class, C Scow, M Scow and DN Ice boat classes.